Kaurin/aircraft-checklists/Cessna-Citation-Longitude.md

 * [ ] APU START
 * [ ] Monitor APU RPM 100%
 * [ ] APU Generator ON (CAS message should go away)
-* [ ] Wait for Engine start pressure to go to 32PSI

 ### Program the route
 * [ ] Request clearance